What to do with a Clingy Baby or Clingy Toddler

 Clingy Babies: The Bottom Line

 Funny how life works, isn’t it?

 Now, if you are noticing that your velcro baby is also struggling with sleep problems, has very intense emotions (like mega clingy toddler tantrums,) and just seems more needy than other babies his age, you may have a high needs baby on your hands.
-Check out this amazing resource on high need babies.
-You can also read more about features of a high need baby in this post by Dr. Sears.

 For more tips on life as a new mom, follow me on Pinterest!